-- (1) At least one FDA-approved anti-obesity medication, including, but not limited to, glucagon-like peptide-1 receptor agonists (GLP-1RAs). - (2) Intensive behavioral therapy. - (b) This section does not prohibit a plan from applying utilization management to determine the medical necessity for the treatment of obesity under this section if appropriateness and medical necessity determinations are made in the same manner as those determinations are made for the treatment of any other illness, condition, or disorder covered by a contract. - (c) Coverage criteria for FDA-approved anti-obesity medications shall not be more restrictive than the FDA-approved indications for those treatments. - (d) This section does not apply to a specialized health care service plan contract that covers only dental or vision benefits or a Medicare supplement contract. - (e) For purposes of this section, the following terms have the following meanings: - (1) "FDA-approved anti-obesity medication" means a medication approved by the United States Food and Drug Administration with an indication for chronic weight management in patients with obesity. - (2) "Glucagon-like peptide-1 receptor agonists (GLP-1RAs)" means a class of medications that helps lower blood sugar levels and promote weight loss. - SEC.
-4. Section 10123.62 is added to the Insurance Code, to read: - 10123.62. (a) Notwithstanding any other law, a group or individual health insurance policy that provides coverage for outpatient prescription drug benefits that is issued, amended, or renewed on or after January 1, 2026, shall include coverage, without prior authorization, for all of the following for the treatment of obesity: - (1) At least one FDA-approved anti-obesity medication, including, but not limited to, glucagon-like peptide-1 receptor agonists (GLP-1RAs). - (2) Intensive behavioral therapy.
+- (3) At least one FDA-approved antiobesity medication. - (b) This section does not prohibit a plan from applying utilization management to determine the medical necessity for treatment of obesity under this section if appropriateness and medical necessity determinations are made in the same manner as those determinations are made for the treatment of any other illness, condition, or disorder covered by a contract. - (c) Coverage criteria for FDA-approved antiobesity medications shall not be more restrictive than the FDA-approved indications for those treatments. - (d) For purposes of this section, "FDA-approved antiobesity medication" means a medication approved by the United States Food and Drug Administration with an indication for chronic weight management in patients with obesity. - (e) This section does not apply to a specialized health care service plan contract that covers only dental or vision benefits or a Medicare supplement contract. - 36 SEC.
+4. Section 10123.62 is added to the Insurance Code, to 37 read: - 38 10123.62. (a) An individual or group health insurance policy 39 that provides coverage for outpatient prescription drug benefits 40 and is issued, amended, or renewed on or after January 1, 2026, shall include coverage for all of the following for the treatment ofobesity: